h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Infogram Data
 ~~~~~~~~~~~~~

-The infogram function produces and object of type ``H2OInfogram``, which contains several data elements and the plot object.
+The infogram function produces an object of type ``H2OInfogram``, which contains several data elements and the plot object.
 The most important objects are the following:

 - **admissible_features:** A list of the admissible feature column names.

 - **admissible_score:** A data frame storing various admissibility scores for each feature.
 The rows of the admissible score frame are the features which were evaluated (this will max out at 50 rows/features if ``top_n_features`` is left at the default).
-Core and Fair infograms have different interpretations of conditional information (CMI), so the CMI and relevance columns use different names between the two infogram types.
+Core and Fair infograms have different interpretations of conditional mutual information (CMI), so the CMI and relevance columns use different names between the two infogram types.
 The frame is sorted by the admissible index column, with the most admissible features at the top of the table, for easy access.
 The columns in the admissible score frame are:

     - **admissible**: Binary indicator of admissibility (1 = admissible, 0 = inadmissible).
-    - **admissible_index**: The the normalized distance between the origin and the (x, y) feature location on the infogram plot.
+    - **admissible_index**: The normalized distance between the origin and the (x, y) feature location on the infogram plot.
 The rows of the data frame are sorted by this column.
     - **total_information_index / relevance_index**: A normalized measure of the relevance of the feature to the response variable.
 Higher is more relevant, more predictive, of the response.
 For Core infograms, this is Total Information Index and for Fair Infograms, it's referred to as the Relevance Index.
     - **net_information_index / safety_index**: This column contains the normalized conditional mutual information (CMI).
 In the case of a Core Infogram, CMI represents how unique the information in the feature is among all the predictors.
 For Fair Infograms, the safety index represents how safe a feature is to use, with respect to the specified protected columns.
     - **cmi_raw**: Raw conditional mutual information (CMI) value.

-If the user provided a ``validation_frame`` or turned on cross-validation (``nfolds``) through the optional ``algorithm_params`` argument, then additional admissible score frames (valid and/or CV) will be generated and stored in the output in addition to default admissible score frame, which is generated using the the ``training_frame``.
+If the user provided a ``validation_frame`` or turned on cross-validation (``nfolds``) through the optional ``algorithm_params`` argument, then additional admissible score frames (valid and/or CV) will be generated and stored in the output in addition to the default admissible score frame, which is generated using the ``training_frame``.
 Comparing the training and validation infograms could help discern whether there's overfitting.

 Code Examples